asaranprasad/back-to-school/notes/whiteboard/MeetingRooms.md

 #Type Medium
 https://leetcode.com/problems/meeting-rooms-ii/
 PS: Given an array of meeting time intervals consisting of start and end times, find the minimum number of conference rooms required.
+Sol: Use Sort and Min PriorityQueue
+1. First, sort by START TIME.
+This ensures overlap detection in O(N) time.
+2. Next, iterate over this sorted interval, maintaining a MIN PRIORITY QUEUE over the END TIME.
+3. We use end time in step 2 because, this would denote the FIRST ROOM that possibly becomes FREE.
+For an incoming meeting we can use this room.
+If this end time is greater than incoming meeting's start time, that implies that there is no free room => we add 1 to the meeting room count.

+O(NLogN) time cauz of sort
+O(N) space for heap.